ngrafx/nray/README.md

 ## Description and use

-nray is a command line tools that takes a scene as an input and renders it as an image.
+nray is a command line tool that takes a scene as an input and renders it as an image.

 It comes with 3 samples scenes that can be modified to render different things.